Go Green! 5 Reasons to Start Drinking Green TeaArticle posted in: Diet & Nutrition

 4. It Can Help Boost Brain Health

-A study, published in the American Journal of Clinical Nutrition, shows that individuals who drank two to three cups of tea in a 90-minute period had improved attention and could focus more clearly on the task they’re doing, says EurekAlert.org.
+According to EurekAlert.org, an American Journal of Clinical Nutrition study shows that individuals who drank two to three cups of tea in a 90-minute period had improved attention and could focus more clearly on the task they’re doing.
 Similarly, another study, published in Phytomedicine, concluded that green tea “influences psychopathological symptoms,” such as decreasing anxiety, boosting memory and attention and improving overall brain function.

 5. It Can Help Increase Bone Density & Health